Hugh Barry, Jr. — New York City Police Department, NY (Acquitted Feb. 15, 2018)

-On October 18, 2016, New York police and Emergency Medical Service (EMS) personnel responded to calls for assistance at a Bronx apartment complex where an emotionally disturbed person (EDP) had become disruptive and aggressive with others in the building.
-The woman, a 66 year-old African-American who was the subject of prior emergency responses including at least one where she had barricaded herself inside, was treated as having the potential for violence.
+New York City Police and Emergency Medical Service (EMS) personnel responded to calls for assistance at a Bronx apartment complex where an emotionally disturbed person (EDP) had become disruptive and aggressive with others in the building.
+The 66 year-old woman, who was the subject of prior emergency responses including at least one where she had barricaded herself inside, was treated as having the potential for violence.

-Following protocols for this sort of encounter, NYPD Sergeant Hugh Barry sped to the scene.
+Following protocols for this sort of encounter, NYPD Sgt.
+Hugh Barry sped to the scene.

 Sgt.
 Barry arrived to encounter multiple other NYPD officers engaging with the disturbed woman from a distance, preventing her assessment by EMS personnel for safety reasons.
 As the senior officer, Sgt.
 Barry took over communications with the woman, who was gripping a pair of scissors in her bedroom and profanely refusing to come outside.

 After several minutes of discussion, Sgt.
 Barry believed he might be close enough to try to rush and grab the woman.
-He motioned non-verbally to a nearby officer regarding his intent but when he and other uniformed officers rushed forward, the woman fled into her bedroom, grabbed a baseball bat from under the bed linens, turned, and assumed a baseball batter’s stance.
+He motioned non-verbally to a nearby officer regarding his intent but when he and other uniformed officers rushed forward, the woman fled back into her bedroom, grabbed a baseball bat from under the bed linens, turned, and assumed an attack position.

-Regardless of the facts of the encounter, when a white police officer uses deadly force against an African-American in the Bronx, there should be little doubt about what comes next.
+Regardless of the facts of the encounter, when a white police officer uses deadly force against an African American in the Bronx, is little doubt about what comes next, now days.
 Sgt.
 Barry was stripped of his badge and gun and placed on modified duty.
 Very quickly, notorious police detractor and New York City mayor Bill de Blasio proclaimed the shooting “unacceptable” and suggested Sgt.
 Barry rushed the police response.
 The scandal-ridden Bronx District Attorney, Darcel Clark, convened a special grand jury to review the incident.